What Private Label Gummies Really Cost

 Freight and warehousing: gummies can be volume-expensive

-Gummies often ship as relatively bulky products for their weight.
-That means dimensional freight and cube efficiency can matter more than you’d expect, especially when you scale up and start moving more pallets.
+Gummies ship bulky for their weight.
+So dimensional freight and cube efficiency matter more than you'd expect, especially at scale.

 • Cost per serving (your classic COGS metric)